 Tomato Sauce Meatballs make a crowd pleasing dinner when served on rice or spaghetti.
 Coated in a sweet, tangy and spicy sauce, these juicy meatballs melt in your mouth.
 They are easy to make, so why don’t you double the recipe and freeze the leftovers for later?

 Who can say no to flavor packed tender meatballs like these?
 I can’t!
-They become even tastier and more irresistible when coated with an amazing sauce which is very similar to our Homemade Pizza Sauce.
+They become even tastier and more irresistible when coated with an amazing sauce.
 I added vinegar and a little honey to balance the flavors.
 This sauce is so good that you can use it on your favorite pasta too.
 We sometimes combine our easy parmesan pasta with this sauce and we devour it this way.
 With extra parmesan on it.